Specialization of Difference Equations and High Frobenius Powers: Introduction

 Let us give an example of amalgamation in a model case which will help illustrate the key ideas.
 Let $K$ be a completed algebraic closure of $\mathbf{Q}\left(t^{\mathbf{Z}\left[\sigma^{\pm1}\right]}\right)$, so the valuation group of $K$ is $\mathbf{Q}\left[\sigma^{\pm1}\right]$.
 Let $L=K\left(x\right)=K\left(x\right)_{\sigma}$ be a transformal valued field extension of $K$ generated by an element $x$ with $x^{\sigma}-x=c$ for some $c\in K$. \begin{lem} (1) The cut determined by the element $x$ in $\mathbf{Q}\left[\sigma^{\pm1}\right]$ is either $\left(-\infty,0\right)$ or $\left(-\infty,0\right]$

 (2) The valuation we are given on $L$ is in fact the unique one lifting the valuation on $K$ \end{lem}

 \begin{rem} Let $K$ be a valued field.
-Chatzidakis and Perera show in \cite{chatzidakis2017criterion} that for the valuation to lift uniquely to every Artin-Schreier extension of $K$, it is a necessary and sufficient that the operator $X\mapsto X^{p}-X$ is surjective on the maximal ideal; this is automatic when $K$ is complete and of height one.
+Chatzidakis and Perera show in \cite{chatzidakis2017criterion} that for the valuation to lift uniquely to every Artin-Schreier extension of $K$, it is a necessary and sufficient that the operator $X\mapsto X^{p}-X$ is surjective on the maximal ideal; this is automatic when $K$ is complete and the value group is Archimedean.
 In this situation, one shows that the cut determined by an Artin-Schreier extension of $K$ is again either $\left(-\infty,0\right)$ or $\left(-\infty,0\right]$, corresponding to the ramified and unramified cases, respectively. \end{rem}

 \begin{proof} For the sake of brevity we only sketch the proof.

 (1) We have the equality

 but one readily verifies that $C\left(x\right)=C\left(x+c\right)$ and $C\left(x^{\sigma}\right)=\sigma\cdot C\left(x\right)$, which gives